 We have many picture postcard beaches within a few minutes’ drive of Woolacombe perfect for the family or solo traveller alike, many dog-friendly, most very easily accessed by car.

 We love North Devon.
 We love our beautiful coastline.
 And, we’d love you to enjoy it all with us.
+Our award-winning, family-friendly parks at Woolacombe Bay, Twitchen House and Easewell Farm all enjoy brilliant sea views and make the perfect base for a beach-centric summer holiday.
 We hope you love our beach guide.

 Voted the best beach in Britain so many times by Tripadvisor, Woolacombe Beach is one of the finest beaches in the world.
 Woolacombe Beach attracts thousands of visitors to its golden sands every year with miles and miles of sand, which means there’s always a quieter stretch of beach to make your own, even in the peak of the school Summer Holidays.
 You can walk to the beach from Woolacombe Bay Holiday Park in around 15 minutes but it's not much further from our other two Parks.

 The Atlantic throws unbroken rolling waves to crash on to three miles of shoreline, making Woolacombe Beach a surfer’s paradise.
 Beginners and experts come from all over the country.
 RNLI Lifeguards ensure safe family swimming during the summer months too, with clean water and great waves.